-The scientific scope of the Social und Human Sciences Working Group (WG) shall include all aspects of social sciences and humanities research in the Arctic, as well as their connections with other IASC Working Groups.
-The actual work of the Social & Human Sciences Sciences WG will be determined by a dynamic list of scientific focus areas.
+The scientific scope of the Social and Human Sciences Working Group (WG) shall include all aspects of social sciences and humanities research in the Arctic, as well as their connections with other IASC Working Groups.
+The actual work of the Social & Human Sciences WG is determined by a dynamic list of scientific focus areas.

-The geographic scope of the Social und Human Sciences Working Group shall be the Arctic as defined in the map accompanying the Arctic Human Development Report (AHDR).
-The geographic scope can be extended south where it is appropriate for an understanding of arctic social and human processes.
+The geographic scope of the Social and Human Sciences Working Group shall be the Arctic as defined in the map accompanying the Arctic Human Development Report (AHDR).
+The geographic scope can be extended south where it is appropriate for an understanding of Arctic social and human processes.

 - Histories, perceptions and representations of the Arctic: Research within the humanities and social sciences examines historical memories and material remains of Arctic communities, to understand how exploration, exploitation and interventions have influenced natural resource use, local economies, traditional knowledge, health, political systems, gender relations, settlements, cultural heritages, languages, and identities.
 Through various disciplinary and analytical perspectives on cultural contacts, conflicts and collaborations, on scientific practices and specific modes of constructing knowledge, and on varied representations of the Arctic, we can better understand present-day contexts of local communities and peoples, and better explain the relation between historical memories/material archives and current perceptions, with a goal of addressing issues of participation, representation, human rights and social justice, social and economic development, education and public outreach.